 In the world we live in today, Wi-Fi is everywhere.
 Almost everyone uses Wi-Fi at some point in their day.
-With it, you can turn your smartphone into a remote control, send documents to your printer from any smartphone or computer; send notifications from your smartphone to your PC, stream movies to any Tv in your house.
+With it, you can turn your smartphone into a remote control, send documents to your printer from any smartphone or computer; send notifications from your smartphone to your PC, and stream movies to any TV in your house.
 You can use it to share files with a nearby computer, book flights, order a pizza, and so on.

 So, What is Wi-Fi?

 Wi-Fi is a wireless networking technology that enables computers, mobile phones, game consoles, and many other devices to communicate over a wireless signal.
 It is just like a high-frequency radio signal.
 The 802.11 standards set by the Institute of Electrical and Electronics Engineers and the Wi-Fi Alliance are the standards for Wi-Fi.

 How does Wi-Fi work?

 Similar to the way radio can tune into a radio station signal over the airwaves, a device can pick up a signal that connects it to the internet through the air.
 A computer’s wireless adapter changes data received into a radio signal and transmits it using an antenna.
-This can be received and read by Wi-Fi enabled devices.
+This can be received and read by Wi-Fi-enabled devices.
 Information is then traded between the transmitter and the device.

 Who invented Wi-Fi?

-Reverberation occurs when radio waves bounce around the surrounding environment causing echoes that distort the signal.
-This lead to the creation of IEEE802.11 by the IEEE committee.
+Reverberation occurs when radio waves bounce around the surrounding environment, causing echoes that distort the signal.
+This led to the creation of IEEE802.11 by the IEEE committee.
 Without getting into too many details, it is a set of standards that define communication for WLANs.
 From then on, routers were developed to comply with those standards.

-You can see how difficult it is to name a single inventor considering there are several components that make up Wi-Fi technology.
-The narrative of the Wi-Fi goes back much farther than you think.
+You can see how difficult it is to name a single inventor, considering there are several components that make up Wi-Fi technology.
+The narrative of Wi-Fi goes back much farther than you think.
 Nikola Tesla once predicted people would one day be able to communicate with each other wirelessly in an instant with small devices.

-The first major contribution to the invention of Wi-Fi was the inventor Hedy Lamarr.
-Hollywood actress Hedy Lamarr was a major contributor behind advances in communication technology in the 1940s that led to today’s GPS, Wi-Fi, Bluetooth.
+The first major contribution to the invention of Wi-Fi was by the inventor Hedy Lamarr.
+Hollywood actress Hedy Lamarr was a major contributor to advances in communication technology in the 1940s that led to today’s GPS, Wi-Fi, and Bluetooth.
 Her brilliant idea was called frequency hopping.
 It’s a way of jumping around radio frequencies to avoid a third party jamming your signal.

 In 1971, the University of Hawaii completed the first wireless packet data transfer (ALOHANET).
-Using a technology called Ultra High Frequency (UHF), they were able to successfully connect seven computers spread across four islands without the use of satellite or connected cables.
+Using a technology called Ultra High Frequency (UHF), they were able to successfully connect seven computers spread across four islands without the use of satellites or connected cables.

 The bands at 900Mhz, 2.4GHz, and 5.8GHz were available for communication purposes but with the use of spread spectrum technology.
 It made the signal difficult to intercept and less susceptible to disturbances.
-This ruling created the avenue for the development of technologies that became the precursor to the wifi we know today.
+This ruling created the avenue for the development of technologies that became the precursor to the Wi-Fi we know today.

 In 1997, Vic Hayes (Father of Wi-Fi) was the head of the IEEE committee that introduced the concept of an international standard for wireless networking (IEEE 802.11 standard.
-The standard paved the way for the possibility of WIfI.
+The standard paved the way for the possibility of Wi-Fi.

-By 1999, Wi-Fi was introduced for home use and it was helped by the increasing popularity of high-speed broadband internet connections.
-As the popularity grew, access points (hotspots) began to spring up in public places such as coffee shops and libraries giving convenient internet access to everything from laptops to smartphones.
+By 1999, Wi-Fi was introduced for home use, and it was helped by the increasing popularity of high-speed broadband internet connections.
+As the popularity grew, access points (hotspots) began to spring up in public places such as coffee shops and libraries, giving convenient internet access to everything from laptops to smartphones.

 Today, thanks to this wireless network connectivity, we no longer need umbilical-like cables and multiple wires to stay connected.
-Its myriad applications have changed the way we think and how we go by our daily lives, Wi-Fi potential is endless and we should be excited about what the future holds.
+Its myriad applications have changed the way we think and how we go by in our daily lives, Wi-Fi potential is endless, and we should be excited about what the future holds.